-Searches for only the word or phrase in the listing title
+Searches for the exact word or phrase in the listing title

-"Action" DVD returns items that have the exact words Action and DVD in the title in any order.
+"Action" DVD returns listings that have the exact words Action and DVD in the title in any order.

-“Action DVD" returns items that have these two words in the title in this specific order.
+"Action DVD" returns listings that have these 2 words in the title in this specific order.

 Act together as an OR operator

-Note: You should use parentheses around items separated by commas together for best results
+Note: Use parentheses and commas together for best results

-(purse,handbag) returns items that contain either the word purse OR handbag in the title.
+(purse,handbag) returns listings that contain either the word purse or handbag in the title.

 Minus sign (-)

 Acts as a NOT operator